 ISO-8859-5 is the ISO standard for cyrillic charset.
 Symbol range 0xB0-0xEF is the same as in "GOST main" encoding (see ALT group), due to its history.
 Ranges 0xA0-0xAF and 0xF0-0xFF contains many symbols of different Cyrillic alphabets including Ukrainian, Belorussian and Serbian.
 Same as in for ISO-IR-111, it doesnʼt contain Ukrainian "ghe with upturn".

 Its usage in Internet and in other practice is very limited; really, it only was source of pain because no really widespread systems and system classes used it (used Alt, KOI8-*, cp1251 instead).
 The only class of systems for it known to me is big DBMS (DB/2, Oracle) but administrators systematically patched them to support more traditional codings.
-Using current jargon, ISO-8859-5 is "epic fail".
+Using modern jargon, ISO-8859-5 is "epic fail".
 On the other side, the Cyrillic section of Unicode copies its main part (0xA0-0xFF) to U+0400...U+044F with minor changes.

 IANA alias: Cyrillic.
 See also dramatic history for ECMA/ISO charset mutation.
 I have said it already: GOST 19768-87 had defined totally another encoding that was in previous GOST 19768-74.
 Donʼt ever mix them.

 ISO-IR-153 is "restricted" variant of ISO-8859-5: it defines only 0xB0-0xEF, 0xA1 (Io) and 0xF1 (io).
 Often it is erroneously named as GOST_19768-74.